Prismatic World Model: Learning Compositional Dynamics for Planning in Hybrid Systems: Experiments

-A core hypothesis of this work is that structural decomposition is essential for mitigating compounding errors in long-horizon planning.
-In this section, we empirically validate this hypothesis by analyzing the model's rollout fidelity over extended horizons and its sensitivity to the number of experts $K$.
+A core hypothesis is that structural decomposition mitigates compounding errors in long-horizon planning.
+We evaluate this by analyzing rollout fidelity over extended horizons and its sensitivity to the number of experts $K$.

-\paragraph{Fidelity of Long-Horizon Value Estimation.} \
+\paragraph{Fidelity of Long-Horizon Value Estimation}

-To validate planning reliability, we analyze prediction error in Figure~\ref{fig:prediction_error}.
-Comparison with the vanilla MoE baseline reveals the critical role of structural constraints.
-While the large-scale vanilla MoE ($\approx$9M params) reduces dynamics error, it relies on parameter expansion and struggles with reward prediction accuracy (Figure~\ref{fig:prediction_error} Right).
-In contrast, our orthogonalized model, with significantly fewer parameters ($\approx$5M), matches the dynamics fidelity of the larger model while achieving superior reward prediction.
-This confirms that structural non-redundancy enables a more compact and precise representation than brute-force capacity scaling.
-Crucially, this precision mitigates compounding drift (Figure~\ref{fig:ablation_horizon}): while monolithic rollouts diverge into physically infeasible states (e.g., ground penetration) beyond $H>5$, PRISM-WM maintains trajectory plausibility and open-loop executability up to $H=30$, preserving the validity of value accumulation (Eq.~1) deep into the search tree.
+We evaluate predictive fidelity over extended horizons (Fig.~\ref{fig:prediction_error}).
+We utilize Latent Cosine Similarity to measure the directional preservation of state trajectories, alongside a bounded exponential kernel to quantify reward estimation fidelity.
+While the scaled vanilla MoE matches the dynamics fidelity of our method, it exhibits high predictive variance and degraded reward accuracy (Fig.~\ref{fig:prediction_error} Right).
+Furthermore, unconstrained over-parameterization in baselines exacerbates expert redundancy and overfitting to local contact noise.
+Notably, our orthogonalized model achieves superior reward fidelity with fewer parameters by enforcing non-redundant inductive priors.
+This structural precision prevents the rapid manifold collapse and physically infeasible states, such as ground penetration, typical of monolithic rollouts.
+Consequently, by maintaining consistent state trajectories, PRISM-WM preserves the validity of long-term value accumulation.

-\paragraph{Robustness to Expert Count ($K$).} \
+\paragraph{Robustness to Expert Count ($K$)}

-To assess whether the performance gains are sensitive to hyperparameter tuning, we trained PRISM-WM variants with $K \in \{2, 4, 6\}$ experts.
-Figure~\ref{fig:ablation_horizon} demonstrates that the advantage of decomposition is robust: all MoE variants significantly outperform the monolithic baseline across the entire horizon. \begin{itemize} \item Under-segmentation ($K=2$): Even with only two experts, the model effectively captures the primary dichotomy of the physics (e.g., contact vs.\ non-contact), drastically reducing error compared to the MLP. \item Optimal Granularity ($K=4$): We observe that $K=4$ (diamond markers) achieves the lowest long-term error.
-This suggests an optimal balance where the number of experts matches the intrinsic complexity of the environment's contact modes (e.g., distinct leg contacts in quadrupeds). \item Over-segmentation ($K=6$): Increasing $K$ further yields diminishing returns and a slight increase in variance, likely due to expert redundancy. \end{itemize}

-Crucially, the performance gap between different $K$ values is negligible compared to the gap between any MoE model and the monolithic baseline.
-This confirms that the superior planning performance stems from the \textit{principle of decomposition} itself, rather than fine-grained tuning of the expert count.